Home Search Index of men A-Z

 Life after service

-Lived in Sherborne Street, Cheltenham, after his discharge from the Army in a house which in 1989 was still standing.
+Lived in [No. ?]
+Sherborne Street, Cheltenham, after his discharge from the Army.
+This house was still standing in 1989.

-He appeared before a Royal Hospital Chelsea Board for possible entry as an In-Pensioner on the 1st of March 1886, at the age of 58 years.
-He was then described as being "of a good character," a widower," with one son in the Army and had previously lived in the Bristol Pension District.
-Application "Cancelled," - no further comment.
+On the 1st of March 1886, at the age of 58, he appeared before a Royal Hospital Chelsea Board for possible entry as an In-Pensioner.
+He was then described as being "of a good character", "a widower", with one son in the Army.
+He had previously lived in the Bristol Pension District.
+Application "Cancelled" — no further comment.

 Death & burial